adrianhelvik/ankicsv/README.md

 Make comments with #.
 Preceding linebreaks can be made insignificant by starting a line with | (pipe character).

+Single lines that are not fill in the blanks questions will be ignored.
+For me this is a convenience as I can create questions and add answers.

 How to write regular questions
 ------------------------------